-Jenny's first research project in the Ph.D. program, currently titled “Pity That So Fine a Man Has Lost His Leg:” Gouverneur Morris and the Nuances of Physical Disability in Early America, attempted to understand how Morris, the early American statesman and diplomat, negotiated his multiple physical impairments alongside class and gender expectations in the early Republic.
+Jenny's first research project in the Ph.D. program, currently titled “Pity That So Fine a Man Should Have Lost His Leg:” Gouverneur Morris and the Nuances of Physical Disability in Early America, attempted to understand how Morris, the early American statesman and diplomat, negotiated his multiple physical impairments alongside class and gender expectations in the early Republic.
 Her most recent project, Property, Propriety, and Publicity: A Different Look at Pope v.
 Curll (1741), which builds on initial research she conducted as a J.D. / LL.M. student, excavates an early modern discourse of publicity rights (i.e. rights to one's name, image and likeness) from eighteenth-century British copyright litigation.

 In August 2020, Penn Today interviewed Jenny about her work on Gouverneur Morris, the complexities of impairment in the eighteenth century, and how she discovered American history: https://penntoday.upenn.edu/news/gouverneur-morris-founding-father-disabled-american.